Blog by Karanta Camara, President of The Birds Watchers Association, 2018

 Cinamon Breasted Bunting yesterday afternoon by the waterhole.

 White Backed Vultures, Black Crowned Cranes and Red Billed Quellias at Sambang, the best site for Cranes in their numbers.

 Absynian Ground Hornbill, Yellow Crowned Bishop and White Fronted Black Chat at Katchang and Jirong Woods at North Bank

-We are enjoying our stay at Morgan Kunda Lodges, setting off each morning after breakfast.
+We are enjoying our stay at Morgan Kunda Lodge, setting off each morning after breakfast.
 The food is very good, a mix of local Gambian and European cuisine.
-The stay is very comfortable, making use of the viewing platform within the grounds of the lodges and the staff are very helpful and welcoming.
+The stay is very comfortable, making use of the viewing platform within the grounds of the lodge and the staff are very helpful and welcoming.

 Over the next few days we also saw:

 A Beautiful Sunbird being released shortly after treatment from injury sustain by knocking himself against a car mirror by the road side.
 He is happy and back to life thanks to the quick response from The Gambia Bird Watchers Association members at their Head Quarters at Kotu.

 A White Crested Helmet Shrike at Jirong Woods, this newly discovered site is a must-see area if you want more spectacular views of these fabulous species.
 You can see more of the video here.

 Speckle Fronted Weaver is one of the highlights of Jajari/Tallia Woods and farmlands which are also good for NightJars Savil’s Bustard close to the border with Senegal.
 You can stay at Morgan Kunda Lodge, the best place for your birding tour of the North.